krisrak/appframework-templates/documentation/SingleViewApp.md

 SingleView with header and footer
 -
-The HTML code for creating this UI looks like this:
+The HTML code for creating the above UI looks like this:
 ```
 <div id="afui">
     <div id="content">